B movies (exploitation boom): Decline of the Code

-Sleazeballs and slashers: 1970s
+1970s

 In the late 1960s and early 1970s, a new generation of low-budget film companies emerged that drew from all the different lines of exploitation as well as the sci-fi and teen themes that had been a mainstay since the 1950s.
 Operations such as Roger Corman's New World Pictures, Cannon Films, New Line Cinema, Film Ventures International, Fanfare Films, and Independent-International Pictures brought exploitation films to mainstream theaters around the country.
 The major studios' top product was continuing to inflate in running time—in 1970, the ten biggest earners averaged 140.1 minutes.
-The B's were keeping pace: In 1955, Corman had a producorial hand in five movies averaging 74.8 minutes, with a range between 69 and 79.
+The B's were keeping pace: In 1955, Corman had a produced five movies averaging 74.8 minutes, with a range between 69 and 79.
 He played a similar part in five films originally released in 1970, two for AIP and three for his own New World, including an Italian horror film that he purchased for around $25,000: the average length was 89.8 minutes, with a range between 86 and 94.
 These films could turn a tidy profit.
 The first New World release, the biker movie Angels Die Hard, cost $117,000 to produce.
 It was no Easy Rider, but its box-office take of $2 million–plus meant a 46 percent return for New World's investors.

 In addition to the start-ups, the growth of exploitation in the 1970s also involved the leading studio in the low-budget field.
-In 1973, American International gave a shot to director Brian De Palma, whose previous movie, a Warner Bros. comedy, had flopped badly.
+In 1973, American International gave a shot to director Brian De Palma, whose previous movie, a Warner Bros. comedy, performed poorly.
 Reviewing Sisters, De Palma's first horror film, New Yorker critic Pauline Kael observed that its "limp technique doesn't seem to matter to the people who want their gratuitous gore.
 The movie supplies it, but why is there so much gratuitous dumbness too?...
 [H]e can't get two people talking in order to make a simple expository point without its sounding like the drabbest Republic picture of 1938."
 Many examples of the so-called blaxploitation genre of the early and middle part of the decade, featuring stereotype-filled stories revolving around drugs, violent crime, and prostitution, were the product of AIP.
 One of blaxploitation's biggest stars was Pam Grier, who began her film career with a bit part in Russ Meyer's Beyond the Valley of the Dolls (1970) and who had appeared in several New World pictures, including The Big Doll House (1971) and The Big Bird Cage (1972), both directed by Jack Hill.
 Hill also directed her best-known performances, in two AIP blaxploitation films: Coffy (1973) and Foxy Brown (1974).